pghildiy/spin-kub-v2-demo/README.md

-# Sample webserver for Spinnaker codelabs
+# Sample webserver for Spinnaker codelab

 Source to production Kubernetes Spinnaker artifact code is staged here.
 The point is to provide a simple webserver that can have its colors/content quickly tweaked